-What if you could access the death benefit of your life insurance policy while you’re still living?
+What if you could access the future death benefit of your life insurance policy while you’re still living?
 In other words, accelerate the benefits of your policy?
 And what if your policy had living benefits in addition to your death benefit?
 Would you be more inclined to purchase a policy?

 There’s a common misconception that life insurance doesn’t benefit you, the policyholder, because you’ll never reap any of the financial rewards of your policy.
 You’ll have peace of mind knowing your family will be taken care of when you’re gone but you won’t see any monetary benefits during your own lifetime.
 In essence, you pay for it and someone else benefits.

 While it’s true that typical life insurance is usually purchased to provide financial support for your family upon your death, where a pre-arranged sum of money is disbursed to your loved ones to be used in any way they choose—from paying off your mortgage, student and auto loans, and taxes, to replacing your income for daily living expenses, it isn’t the only way a policy can be used.

 Different types of life insurance come with different benefits.
 When it comes to living benefits, whole life insurance takes the cake.
 It offers tax advantages, earns guaranteed interest and potential dividends, grows cash value (you can withdraw it for any expense you like, including retirement, or borrow it tax-free), offers liquidity, protects your assets from creditors and judgements, and offers a safe place to put your money not correlated with the stock market.
 It can also be customized with additional benefits called “policy riders”.

 Insurance providers recognize that to truly meet specific needs of individual people and families, one-size-fits-all policies won’t cut it and you need the right life insurance for you.
 They need to be customized.
 So they offer policy riders such as a terminal illness benefit that are add-on features to whole life insurance policies.
 Essentially, riders offer benefits and coverage that enhance your basic policy.